General

 Q. Can you provide the original Chinese next to the English translations?

 A. For many of our posts, you can view the original Chinese text simply by placing your mouse over the translated English text.
+You can then close the Chinese text pop-ups by moving your mouse to another section of text or by clicking the “X” button in the corner of the popup.

 Q. How are your translated netizen comments and reactions selected?

 A. We try to select comments that are popular, representative, or interesting.
-Some of the Chinese websites that we use as our sources may automatically show the most “popular” comments at the top (typically ranked by “upvotes” made by other visitors).
+Some of the Chinese websites that we use as our sources often automatically show the most “popular” comments at the top (typically ranked by “upvotes” made by other visitors).
 We will usually translate these under the assumption that these are comments that are representative of or have at least resonated with many other Chinese netizens.
 Other Chinese websites do not do this, and we must select comments ourselves according to what we think is representative or interesting.
 Since we try to report on stories that are popular on the Chinese internet, there are usually thousands and sometimes tens of thousands of comments which makes it impossible to read and review every comment.

 Q. Can you publish my story of a bad experience or injustice in China?